LuisGustavoBR/linuxtips-linux-for-cloud-native/02 - Shell Survival/README.md

 rm -rf *
 ```

-This can remove a large amount of data very quickly.
+> **Warning:** This can remove a large amount of data very quickly.
 Always verify what a wildcard matches before performing destructive operations.

 A good habit is: